-2. How can I find information about arrangements for the high-level meetings and the general debate of the General Assembly?
+1. Where can I find information about arrangements for the high-level meetings and the general debate of the General Assembly?

-The arrangements for the high-level meetings and the general debate of the General Assembly are set out in the information note for delegations (A/INF/77/4 and A/INF/77/4/Rev.1).
+The arrangements for the high-level meetings and the general debate of the General Assembly are set out in the information note for delegations (A/INF/78/4).

-3. Where can I find statements made during the general debate of the General Assembly?
+2. Where can I find statements delivered during the general debate of the General Assembly?